 The Sherwood Psychotherapy Training Institute

-The Sherwood Psychotherapy Training Institute was founded in 1987 and moved to its present location at Thiskney House in 1992.
-In 1997 we also extended to a second building at Park Row, a few yards away.
+The Sherwood Psychotherapy Training Institute was founded in 1987 and moved to Thiskney House in 1992.
+In 1997 we also extended to a second building at Park Row, a few yards away and then to its present location at Castle Quay in 2023.

 We are one of the largest training organisations of its kind in the UK, having expanded every year since we began, with at present nearly 300 students.
 We are still small enough to retain a personal, caring atmosphere in which students, programme leaders and the staff of our small administrative office are familiar figures to each other.
 Yet we have the advantages of being a successful organisation with validation from Staffordshire University, extensive connections with the wider field of psychotherapy and counselling, and an international reputation.
 This all helps our graduates to enhance their professional standing.